Lalique

 In 1885, he opened a boutique of his own and enjoyed ten years of unprecedented creativity and success.
 Adopting the themes, techniques, and materials of the emerging Art Nouveau movement, Lalique refined them to their apogee.
-His jewelry featured sinuous lines, creeping branches, vines, and flowers, as well as fetching, scantily clad women.
+His jewelry featured sinuous lines, creeping branches, vines, flowers, and fetching scantily clad women.
 The pieces were embellished with organic and unusual gemstones as well as delicately shaded plique-à-jour enamelling.
 In 1900, critics at Paris’s Exposition Universelle unanimously lauded his jewels, singling them out as the finest examples of contemporary design.

 His workshops were closed in 1937 and 1940.
 When Lalique died in 1945, his firm lived on, with his son Marc succeeding him.
 In 1977, daughter Marie-Claude picked up the mantel.
 The firm continues to this day, producing fine crystal objects.